 In early January 2019, The United States Department of Health and Human Services (HHS) released the Health Industry Cybersecurity Practices: Managing Threats and Protecting Patients (HICP).
-This recently-published guide promotes insight to why the healthcare industry must strategize for more modern policies and procedures when it comes to protecting patient information.
+This recently-published guide promotes insight to why the healthcare industry must deploy better cyber security practices when it comes to protecting patient information.
 The report utilizes perspective and data from more than 150 healthcare and cybersecurity experts from the Health Sector Coordinating Council.
 As a result of this collaboration between security and healthcare professionals, we now have a detailed report of the most common challenges in healthcare security, and how we can address these issues in the future.

 The healthcare industry is even more susceptible to cyber attacks because of the inherit value of the stolen data from such organizations.
 Becker’s Health IT & CIO Report concludes that the average data breach cost per record is around $408 (twice that of the financial, technology, education, and commerce industries).
 As a result, healthcare providers of all sizes need to continue improving and create dynamic modifications to their security framework.
 This report builds on the existing National Institute of Standards and Technology (NIST) Cybersecurity Framework which highlights 5 functions of the data security lifecycle: Identify, Protect, Detect, Respond, and Recover.